oanegros/MicroscopyNodes/docs/objects.md

 Thresholding the data can be done in the per-channel Materials of the volumes object, easiest found in the `Shading` workflow, with a histogram of the data on load.

 ## Surfaces
 Surfaces are isosurface objects, where a Mesh is generated at a specific threshold value to render the microscopic volume as a surface.
-This thus only shows a thresholded version of the image.
+This thus only shows a thresholded version of the image, the threshold can be adjusted at its Geometry Nodes modifier.
 The resolution default can be set with the [surface resolution setting](./settings.md#surface-resolution), but can be easily changed (if not at `Actual`) in the Geometry Nodes of the surfaces object.

 This is not only a useful mode for image data, but also for masks where the values of the separate objects do not matter, as it is more adaptable, lightweight and blender-integrated than the labelmasks.